12. Processing Data in Groups

 which independent variables should be used for model building,

-how they should be preprocessed; e.g., which of them should be standardised,
+what is the best way to preprocess them; e.g., which of them should be standardised,

 At initial stages of data analysis, we usually tune them up by trial and error.
 Later, but this is already beyond the scope of this introductory course, we are used to exploring all the possible combinations thereof (exhaustive grid search) or making use of some local search-based heuristics (e.g., greedy optimisers such as hill climbing).